A conjecture of Zagier and the value distribution of quantum modular forms: Introduction

 for all rationals $x \in (0,1)$, with a universal implied constant. \end{thm} In particular, $h$ is locally bounded on $(0,1)$.
 We conjecture that Theorem \ref{th3} can actually be improved to

 or equivalently that $\psi$ is bounded on $(0,1)$, as suggested by Figure \ref{fig:psi}.

-Zagier's continuity problem is not only interesting in its own right.
-As observed in \cite{BD1}, it has implications on the value distribution of $\log \mathbf{J}_{4_1} (x)$ as $x$ ranges over all rationals with their denominators bounded by a given threshold.
-More precisely, \cite{BD1} contains a detailed prediction for the limit distribution of a suitably centered and rescaled version of $\log \mathbf{J}_{K} (x)$, and in \cite[Theorem 4]{BD1} it is shown that a positive answer to the conjecture in Equation \eqref{psi_conj} together with a positive answer to Zagier's continuity problem would imply the validity of this prediction for $K=4_1$.
-It turns out that our Theorems \ref{th1} and \ref{th3} are sufficient to establish unconditionally Bettin and Drappeau's conjecture on the value distribution of $\log \mathbf{J}_{4_1}$.
+Zagier's continuity problem is interesting in its own right, but as observed in \cite{BD1}, it also has implications on the value distribution of $\log \mathbf{J}_{4_1} (x)$ as $x$ ranges over all rationals with their denominators bounded by a given threshold.
+More precisely, \cite{BD1} contains a detailed prediction for the limit distribution of a suitably centered and rescaled version of $\log \mathbf{J}_{K} (x)$, and in \cite[Theorem 4]{BD1} it was shown that a positive answer to the conjecture in Equation \eqref{psi_conj} above, together with a positive answer to Zagier's continuity problem, would imply the validity of this prediction for $K=4_1$.
+It turns out that our Theorems \ref{th1} and \ref{th3}, together with a result of Bettin and Drappeau \cite{BD3} on the distribution of sums of partial quotients of random rationals, are sufficient to establish unconditionally Bettin and Drappeau's conjecture on the value distribution of $\log \mathbf{J}_{4_1}$.

 \begin{thm} Let $F_N$ denote the set of all reduced rationals in $(0,1)$ with denominator at most $N$.
 There exists a constant $D$ such that for every interval $[a,b] \subset \mathbb{R}$,

 where

 is the density function of the standard stable law with stability parameter $1$ and skewness parameter $1$. \end{thm}